firebase/genkit/js/testapps/custom-evaluators/README.md

-# Writing your own evaluator
+# Writing your own evaluators

 This sample demonstrates how to write your own suite of custom evaluators.
 The evaluators in this package demonstrate how to write evaluators that leverage LLMs as well as a simple regex matcher.
 There are also simple test datasets to demonstrate how to use them.

-## The Bring Your Own (BYO) Evaluator Plugin
+## The Bring Your Own (BYO) custom evaluator plugin

-To use a new evaluator, you need to define an evaluator plugin that is registered with genkit.
+To use a new evaluator, you need to define a custom evaluator plugin that is registered with genkit.
 We define this as a function `byoEval` in `src/index.ts`.

 ## Non LLM Evaluators